igorplebanczyk/serial-executor/README.md

     <br><br>
 5. Run the executable and optionally add it to the startup folder to have it run on startup

+### Important notes

+* Requires [Go](https://go.dev/doc/install) version 1.22+ to be installed
+* Designed specifically for Windows, might work on other operating systems with slight modifications
+* Since it is designed to run in the background, when the program encounters a fatal error, it will attempt to restart itself every 5 seconds
-**Note: Make sure that the device/program that writes to the serial input is ran first, otherwise "Access Denied" error might appear**
+* Make sure that the device/program that writes to the serial input is ran first, otherwise "Access Denied" error might appear**

+## TODO
+* Add better logging and error handling
+* Add flags to switch the behavior of the program when encountering an error